 The Hispanic Studies minor can complement any undergraduate major, such as History, Sociology, The Arts, Literary Studies, Food Studies, and Fashion Studies.
-Hispanic Studies can also be taken as part of a liberal arts or self-designed curriculum.

 Hispanic Studies is an interdisciplinary minor that draws on a broad range of courses in language, literature, film, history, and politics.
 The minor can complement any concentration, deepening students' global competencies, cross-cultural perspectives, and awareness of a range of important cultural and social issues.